artsjedi/EaselJS-asset-scale-patch/README.md

         var assetscale = 2; //it can be any number

-4. Load proper scaled image assets, by instance
+4. Load proper scaled image assets

-        var monster = new createjs.Bitmap("assets2x/monster.png") // set the folder or file to match the scale var explosion = new createjs.Bitmap("assets2x/explosion.png") // set the folder or file to match the scale
+        // set the folder or file to match the scale 2x var monster = new createjs.Bitmap("assets2x/monster.png")

-Automatically all the assets rendered with EaselJS  will be scaled by this scale factor.
+        var explosion = new createjs.Bitmap("assets2x/explosion.png")

+Done.
+CreateJS EaselJS will render all assets in its correct resolution scale.

 This repo has a simple sample for using this patch